 Feast of Fate (Su): By spending 2 luck points, the target of this misfortune must make a Will save, or be unable to benefit from natural or magical healing for the duration of the effect.
 The lady luck gains 5 temporary hit points for each enemy that fails to save versus this effect, although an individual enemy can only be targeted with this misfortune once per 24 hours.
 The temporary hit points gained in this manner stack and go away after the duration has elapsed.

 Foolschant (Su): By spending 2 luck points, this cacophonous, nonsensical misfortune takes the form of an emanation from the lady luck, permeating the extent of its range.
-For the duration of the effect, all spellcasters within this emanation must make Concentration checks equal to 5 + the spell’s level, or lose the spell.
+For the duration of the effect, all spellcasters within this emanation must make Concentration checks equal to 15 + double the spell’s level, or lose the spell.
 This is a sonic, mind-affecting effect.